imp-dance/haakon.dev-2024/features/articles/data/rtk-query-loader.md

 :::

-> When using the old design, `as const` was a requirement to get proper types in the component.
-Otherwise, the return-type of `queries` would just be `UseQueryResult[]` instead of `[UseQueryResult<T>, UseQueryResult<B>]`
+> #### Lesson learned ✅
+>

-I found that defining terms, such as a "_loader_" or a "_consumer_" helps people wrap their head around what is going on.
+> I found that defining terms, such as a "**_loader_**" or a "**_consumer_**" helps people wrap their head around what is going on and how to use the API.

-> I also renamed `queries` to `useQueries` around this point to make it more clear that this argument is in fact a hook.

 So this design solved atleast one of my initial issues: I no longer have to create a wrapper component.
-But it's also very limiting:
+But it's still not feature complete, and after having used this API for a while I had annoyances with it.

 - I can't pass arguments to the loader
-- I still have to manually declare loading/error states for every component
+- I still have to manually declare loading/error states for every component/loader
+- It's not obvious that the `queries` argument is a hook
+- It's tedious and easy to forget to use `as const` when returning from `queries`.

 ### Passing arguments